 Also known as Reflex Sympathetic Dystrophy (RSD), Complex Regional Pain Syndrome (CRPS) is caused by an injury to the sympathetic nerves, resulting in severe pain.
-The condition can be catastrophic, permanent and disabling.
+The condition can be catastrophic, permanent, and disabling.

 There is no known cure for CRPS, although it is said that about 50% of patients can get better spontaneously.
-As leading CRPS lawyers, we specialise in many CRPS cases, working on behalf of our clients to get them the CRPS compensation they’re owed.
+As leading CRPS lawyers, we specialize in many CRPS cases, working on behalf of our clients to get them the CRPS compensation they’re owed.

 Personal injury claims involving CRPS can often attract a large sum in compensation.
 Personal injury compensation is calculated based on the severity of the injury and the impact it has on the individual’s life, meaning the value of the claim can vary greatly from one case to another, from less than £500k to more than £4 million.

 The injury aspect is compensated with an award for pain, suffering and loss of amenity (PSLA).
 The guideline for this has been set by the Judicial College.
 The other aspects of the damages award is compensation for financial losses and expenses that occur due to the negligence, which can include loss of earnings, aids and equipment and medical treatment and care.

 The reason why CRPS claims can vary so much for person to person is due to the fact that each of these heads of claims are calculated on a case-by-case basis.
 For example, a younger person in a high-paying job, who will be unable to ever return to work and require hours of care due to negligence, will receive a high award of damages as their life has been impacted significantly for a long period.
 However, someone who is close to retirement in a low-paying job, where the negligence will impact a shorter time frame, will receive a lower award of damages for the same injury.